DCS Direct Care Specialist - Evening Shift

 About J.D.
 McCarty Center:

 J.D.
 McCarty Center is a pediatric rehabilitation hospital for children with disabilities birth to 21 years of age.
 We are a unique 36 bed hospital.
-Patient are admitted for a 30-day evaluation during which they are assigned a treatment team consisting of nursing unit, physical therapy, occupational therapy, speech therapy, ABA therapy, nutritional services, social services, psychological services, behavioral analysis, and recreational therapy.
+Patient are admitted for a 30-day evaluation during which they are assigned a treatment team consisting of nursing unit, physical therapy, occupational therapy, speech therapy, nutritional services, social services, psychological services, behavioral analysis, and recreational therapy.
 Our 80-acres campus includes a on-site elementary, intermediate, and high school which is staffed by Norman Public School teachers.
 Patients may continue treatment needs beyond the 30-days as an in-patient in habilitation status based upon progress or placement needs.

 Shift Differential